WinVector/cdata/README.md

 ![](https://raw.githubusercontent.com/WinVector/cdata/master/tools/cdata.png)

-Briefly `cdata` supplies data transform operators that:
+Briefly: `cdata` supplies data transform operators that:

 -   Work on local data or with any `DBI` data source.
 -   Are powerful generalizations of the operators commonly called `pivot` and `un-pivot`.